Global BrandingBy Tom Dougherty

 They were wrong.
 Once again, the brand launch floundered.
-It turned out that difficulty of process and complicated chemistry was one of the ways in which the Egyptian housewife measured her value to her family.
+It turned out that the difficulty of the process and complicated chemistry was one of the ways in which the Egyptian housewife measured her value to her family.

 Without such an ordeal, she felt less valuable.

-Even though the outcome was the same, amazingly clean clothes, the cumbersome and time consuming process was preferred.
+Even though the outcome was the same, amazingly clean clothes, the cumbersome and time-consuming process was preferred.
 Because, it reinforced a value that said “the harder I work, the more valuable I am.”

-This is a great global branding strategy case in point, One whose lessons on global branding strategy development are far reaching.
+This is a great global branding strategy case in point, One whose lessons on global branding strategy development are far-reaching.

 It certainly demonstrates how important it is to delve deeply into the DNA of your target audience.
 Especially when expanding into new cultures.

 It also demonstrates that brand management, for the most part, is not BRAND (or global branding) management, It’s product management.